cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 [europeana][europeana] is a digital library that acts as a central repository for libraries, museums, and archives across the European Union.
-In that way, it's very much like the [DPLA][dpla] that we covered in the prior section.
+In that way, it's very much a European version of the [DPLA][dpla], which we covered in the prior section.

 [europeana]:https://www.europeana.eu/en